-A: We offer individual one-on-one coaching packages to support and nourish moms in all phases of their motherhood journey.
+A: We offer individual one-on-one and group coaching packages to support and nourish moms in all phases of their motherhood journey.
 We love hearing from moms and encourage the sharing of their stories.
 For coaching packages and services, inspiration, articles, interviews and more, subscribe to our newsletter and follow us on social media.
 For interview, story or article ideas or to be featured on Momma Mosaic, click on "Share Your Story" or drop us a note!

 Q: What is 2020 Mom?
 And how is Momma Mosaic connected to it?

 A: 2020 Mom is a national organization dedicated to closing gaps in maternal mental health care through education, advocacy, and collaboration.
 2020 Mom has issued a national call to action that sets forth an aggressive new path for solving what some have called one of the biggest public health concerns of our time: the silent maternal mental health crisis impacting up to 20% of expecting and new moms.
 2020 Mom serves as a catalyst for policy and systems change by building nationwide partnerships with dedicated stakeholders, pursuing advocacy opportunities, providing training and tools, and promoting recommendations for hospitals, insurers and providers.
 Momma Mosaic Founder, Maria Carola, was named 2017 Ambassador of the Year by 2020 Mom and remains an active Ambassador for the organization.